-You will need to nominate two referees to complete your application for continued registration as a Chartered Professional Engineer.
+You will need to nominate two referees to complete your application to become a Chartered Professional Engineer.
 Your nominated referees will be sent an invitation to provide a reference for you.
 If they accept the invitation, they'll be asked to provide information about your technical competence and professionalism.
 If a referee declines your request, you will be notified and you will need to provide another person.

-O DEFINING ACCEPTABLE REFEREES
+DEFINING ACCEPTABLE REFEREES